hsfl/artemis/pages/documentation/design-overview.md

 The purpose of the OBCS is to process information supplied by the other subsystems and determine appropriate actions through the flight software.
 In this kit there are three onboard computers:

-The BeagleBone Black Industrial (BeagleBone for short) is the primary OBC running flight software designed using COSMOS.
+The [BeagleBone Black Industrial](https://beagleboard.org/black-industrial) (BeagleBone for short) is the primary OBC running flight software designed using COSMOS.

-The Raspberry Pi Zero (Raspberry Pi or Raspi for short) is the payload OBC used as an interface for various user-defined payloads.
+The [Raspberry Pi Zero W](https://www.raspberrypi.org/products/raspberry-pi-zero-w/) (Raspberry Pi or Raspi for short) is the payload OBC used as an interface for various user-defined payloads.
 Scripts written for the Raspberry Pi handle interaction with the payload and refer necessary information to the BeagleBone.
 Communication is performed over a USB/SSH connection between the two OBCs.

-The PyCubed mainboard controller (PyCubed for short) is the OBC used to interface with the components on the PyCubed mainboard (e.g. IMU, GPS, radio transceiver, etc.).
+The [PyCubed](https://www.notion.so/PyCubed-4cbfac7e9b684852a2ab2193bd485c4d) mainboard controller (PyCubed for short) is the OBC used to interface with the components on the PyCubed mainboard (e.g. IMU, GPS, radio transceiver, etc.).
 Scripts written for the PyCubed handle interaction with the various components.
 Information such as radio packets and sensor data is relayed between the BeagleBone and PyCubed over a serial connection.